rnestler/rnestler.github.io-source/content/articles/2016/2016-10-19_awesomewm_in_ubuntu_16_04.rst

 is due to the ``/usr/share/xsessions/awesome.desktop`` file contained in the awesome package.

-Unfortunately this does just start awesome directly and does not run the ``~/.xinitrc`` file.
+Unfortunately this starts awesome directly and does not execute the ``~/.xinitrc`` file.
 But it does load the various ``/etc/X11/Xsession.d/`` files which will then load the ``~/.xsessionrc`` file if it exists.
 When ``.xsessionrc`` gets loaded it will pass the session to be started as the first